-Max Kellerman Believes This Team, Not Patriots, Is NFL’s Best After Week 6
+NESN

 Smith’s “First Take” co-host, however, doesn’t see it that way.

-Max Kellerman, who’s effectively become the face of the Tom Brady/Patriots hate club, lived up to his reputation Tuesday when he knocked the Patriots down a peg in favor of the San Francisco 49ers, who believes deserve the top spot in the league’s power rankings heading into Week 7.
+Max Kellerman, who’s effectively become the face of the Tom Brady/Patriots hate club, lived up to his reputation Tuesday when he knocked the Patriots down a peg in favor of the San Francisco 49ers, who he believes deserve the top spot in the league’s power rankings heading into Week 7.

 “Forty-niners are the best team in football right now.
 You gotta give it up,” Kellerman said on ESPN.
 “Look, the Patriots defense has been great.
 They did not look great against the Giants.
 Like, when you’re splitting hairs at the top you gotta be honest about this.
 You’re right, they don’t have Tom Brady, but you know who they do have?
 They have the quarterback (Bill) Belichick wanted instead of Tom Brady.
 They have the quarterback Belichick was getting ready to hand the reins of the team over to.
 Tom Brady had to do an end-around and go to the owner to get this dude shipped out of town.
 By the way, the Niners have a great defense, but what is (Kyle) Shanahan known for?
 The offense.
 What happened to the Falcons’ offense since he left?
 I gotta say the Niners right now deserve No. 1.”